HolosDev/CEREScript-Core01/README.md

 ### Current limitations

 * A spool couldn't manipulate any spool
-* No variable manager in interpreter
-  * A programmer should manage variables by oneself

-### Current limitations
+#### Interpreter's limitations

-* Prepares RW flagger, but not use it for orchestrating concurrent spool
 * Runs spools sequentially
   * Spool dependency decides running order of the spools
+* The language provides RW flagger, but the interpreter do not use it for orchestrating concurrent spool

 ### Political/Strategical limitation

-* Could edit only for current data
+* Could edit only for *current* value
   * Do not manipulating past/future value
   * Also, no Historical Variable and DB
     * Historical manipulation against variables/spools is only used for HistoryGrapher/StorioGrapher

-#### Unfixed limitation

 * No branching
-  * Currently, branching is designed clearly for StorioGrapher
-  * But, branching is also mentioned for the rewinding feature of CERE.
-Therefore
+  * Currently, branching is designed clearly for StorioGrapher.
+But, branching is also mentioned for the interpreter's rewinding feature of Project Chloe/Holos.

+### Unsolved limitation

 ## Future of CEREScript-Core

+* CEREScript-Core
+  * For MaterialBalancer
+* SGript
+  * For HistoryGrapher / StorioGrapher
+  * + Branching feature
+  * + Historical instruction set
 * CEREScript
-  * For CERE
+  * For CoMPleT Engine / Project Holos
+  * + Turing-Complete instruction set
-* (H)SGript
+* CERES / Demeter
-  * For HistoryGrapher/StorioGrapher
+  * For CERE / Project Chloe
+  * + Integrate TEOE Model to instruction set